 Seattle Mariners Game Recap: M’s “Cruz” Past Rangers

-Mar 22, 2015; Peoria, AZ, USA; Seattle Mariners starting pitcher James Paxton (65) throws during the first inning against the Texas Rangers at Peoria Sports Complex.
+Mar 22, 2015; Peoria, AZ, USA; Seattle Mariners designated hitter Nelson Cruz (23) hits a three run home run during the third inning against the Texas Rangers at Peoria Sports Complex.
 Mandatory Credit: Matt Kartozian-USA TODAY Sports